ucladevx/Bmaps/dora/README.md

     - Edit health check as appropriate
     - Add relevant EC2 Instances
 - Push new dora images with `make dora` in the backend/frontend repos
-- Go to terminal and navigate to Mappening-Deployment/dora
-  - `make ssh`
-  - In the ubuntu terminal do `make deploy`